fjoe88/d8ahelper/README.md

-A set of convenient data cleaning (import/format/transform/summarize) and
+A set of convenient data cleaning and visualizing functions for helping with data manipulation.

+# Format

+# Summarize

+# Transfer

+# Transform